 - Biology, chemistry and physics topics taught that are specific to KS3

-- Small groups ensuring ample individual attention (1 tutor to 8 pupils max).
+- Small groups ensure ample individual attention.
+(1 tutor to 8 pupils on average)

 - Formal assessments with detailed termly reports

 - Enrolment at any time of the year

 What will your child learn?

 Our Secondary Science Booster programme, designed for children in years 7 and 8 in secondary school, ensures your child develops a sound grasp of core biology, chemistry and physics topics at the start of their secondary education.
 The programme has been developed by qualified science teachers to compliment the Secondary National Curriculum for Science.

 - Living organisms

 - Respiration & gas exchange

 - Health and disease

 - Nerves and hormones